Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 (This photo is courtesy of Tripadvisor).

-In the picturesque small village of Chromonastiri, just 10 km outside of Rethymnon, you will find a great military museum dedicated to the history of the various wars and battles that took place on Crete from the Venetian era to WWWII.
+In the picturesque small village of Chromonastiri, just 10 km outside of Rethymnon, you will find a great military museum dedicated to the history of the various wars and battles on Crete from the Venetian era to WWII.

-The exhibits include excellent examples of weapons, ammunition, and military equipment as well as a huge collection of historic photos.
+The exhibits include excellent examples of weapons, ammunition, and military equipment and a huge collection of historic photos.
 In the yard, you will find perfectly preserved military vehicles.

-The museum is housed in a beautiful Venetian villa, that once belonged to a noble family and which was later on granted to the Greek Army.
+The museum is housed in a beautiful Venetian villa that once belonged to a noble family and was later granted to the Greek Army.

 The entrance fee is €3.
 The museum is open from Tue to Fri, from 9 am to 5 pm.
 On Sundays, it’s open from 10 am to 2 pm.